Syrup36/Senior-Project-Design-Doc/vault/art.md

 >TODO: Insert Images of 3D Models Here

 ## Post Processing
 Post processing will be applied as needed.
 I don't know much about color grading, but I assume some of it will be necessary.
+I may try to go for a "warmer" tone, though I am not sure.

 ## Animations
 Since I don't have much experience with animating objects (but still feel confident in my abilities), the game will have a few animations: